-ACoA’s and Children of Trauma: 7 Things You Can Be Grateful ForApril 12th, 2019 // Tags: addiction treatment, alcohol addiction, Depression Treatment, emotional trauma, ptsd, recovery, relationship therapy, the meadows, The Meadows Wickenburg, Tian Dayton, trauma treatment
+ACoA’s and Children of Trauma: 7 Things You Can Be Grateful ForApril 12th, 2019 // Tags: addiction treatment, alcohol addiction, depression treatment, emotional trauma, PTSD, recovery, the meadows, Tian Dayton, trauma treatment

 How many times have I heard people share that they “do not regret the past”?
 “Whatever brought me into recovery,” says Sharon M., “has helped me to make such positive life changes that I truly feel appreciative more than resentful, much more in fact.
 I know it sounds odd but I even feel grateful to the pain that led me to see so much about myself, other people and this thing we call life, that I have learned to live and love a day at a time.”